 The Companies Act 2009 and subsequent amendments outline more Sierra Leone subsidiary laws that you need to follow to stay compliant.
 For example, your memorandum of association needs to be in the right form and get authenticated by each subscriber.
 Your articles of association should then outline how your company will be run, governed, and owned.
 It needs to contain the name of your company, your registered office, the nature of your business, and the structure of your subsidiary.

-Benefits of Going Through the Sierra Leone Subsidiary Setup Process
+Benefits of Setting Up a Sierra Leone Subsidiary

 The biggest benefit of navigating the Sierra Leone subsidiary setup process is that it allows you to operate legally within the country.
 An LLC also benefits your parent company, as they will have limited liability from the subsidiary and won’t have to worry about any costly litigation.
 Plus, the subsidiary is free to choose the best way to operate in Sierra Leone that matches the country’s culture and regulations.